-12 Calculated in accordance with Swiss SRB rules.
+13 Calculated in accordance with Swiss SRB rules.
 From 31 December 2015 onward, the leverage ratio denominator calculation is aligned with the Basel III rules.
 Figures for periods prior to 31 December 2015 are calculated in accordance with former Swiss SRB rules and are therefore not fully comparable.

-13 Includes invested assets for Personal & Corporate Banking.
+14 Includes invested assets for Personal & Corporate Banking.

-3.4.2 Regulatory and legal developments
+3.4.2 Key international regulatory and legal developments